Hostile work environment: Strategies to reduce conflict and foster safety in 2025

 - Supports personal growth: Knowing how to deal with a hostile work environment starts with prevention.
 Safety allows people to grow, while learning how to handle a hostile work environment or how to survive in a hostile work environment should be the last resort—not the norm.

 Wondering if your workplace might be toxic or even legally hostile?
-Below are common signs of a hostile work environment, ranging from overt harassment to subtle systemic patterns that damage morale and safety.
+Below are examples of hostile work environment, ranging from overt harassment to subtle systemic patterns that damage morale and safety.

 - Harassment and discrimination: Persistent, unwelcome comments or actions related to protected characteristics like race, gender, or age.